louisfb01/best_AI_papers_2022/README.md

 ## Production-Ready Face Re-Aging for Visual Effects [32]<a name="32"></a>
-Whether it be for fun in a Snapchat filter, for a movie, or even to remove a few riddles, we all have a utility in mind for being able to change our age in a picture.
+Whether it be for fun in a Snapchat filter, for a movie, or even to remove a few wrinkles, we all have a utility in mind for being able to change our age in a picture.

 This is usually done by skilled artists using Photoshop or a similar tool to edit your pictures.
 Worst, in a video, they have to do this kind of manual editing for every frame!
 Just imagine the amount of work needed for that.
 Well, here’s a solution and a new problem to this situation... 👇